Seabert

-Bibifoc (Seabert) is a 1985 French animated television series.
+Bibifoc (Seabert) is a 1985 French animated series.
 It was created by BZZ Films in Paris and originally aired in French on Antenne 2, before being translated into different languages around the world.
 In the United States, the show aired on HBO starting in 1987.
 There were 26 episodes.
 The authors are Marc Tortarolo for the theme, Philippe Marin for the design, and Jacques Morel with Éric Turlot for the stories.

 Plot

 The series is initially set in Greenland.
 Seabert is about a boy named Tommy, an Inuk girl named Aura, and their "pet" whitecoat seal Seabert.
 After Seabert's parents are killed by hunters, the three band together.
 They go on adventures in which they encounter more hunters and poachers (including Tommy's Uncle Smokey, his bumbling henchmen Carbonne and Sulfuric, and a villain named Graphite) and save various animals from harm.

 Production

 The production for the series was handled by Mill Valley Animation on a contract from SEPP International S.A., the noted Brussels's production house which also featured animation series and properties including The Smurfs, Snorks and Foofur.
 Jerry Smith, owner of Mill Valley Animation, was also responsible for many of the below the line fulfillment needs of many Hanna-Barbera, Ruby-Spears, and some DIC animation series.
 Director for Seabert was Dirk Braat of Amsterdam and series voice casting director was Ron Knight, principal of Knight Mediacom (formerly Image One Productions, San Francisco).